Non-voting stock

 Non-voting stock is the stock that provides the shareholder very little or no vote on corporate matters, such as election of the board of directors or mergers.
 This type of share is usually implemented for individuals who want to invest in the company's profitability and success at the expense of voting rights in the direction of the company.
+The investors still get dividends and can participate in capital gains as the shares can be bought and sold in the same way as normal shares.
 Preferred stock typically has non-voting qualities.